 Interested in this card?
 Take a look at our Discover it® Miles review for more details.

 Here’s why: The Discover it® Student Cash Back offers cash back on common essentials and rewards you for good grades, too.

 There are two Discover credit cards directed at students: The Discover it® Student Cash Back card, and the Discover it® Student chrome card.
 While the Discover it® Student chrome card offers 2% cash back on your first $1,000 in combined gas stations and restaurant purchases each quarter (then 1%), the offer may be unattractive to students without a car or on a student meal plan.

-Both the Discover it® Student Cash Back and Discover it® Student chrome cards come with two great ways to maximize your rewards.
-First, new cardholders will get Cashback Match at the end of your first year.
-Second, and for students specifically, you can get a $20 statement credit each school year (for up to five consecutive years) if you maintain at least a 3.0 GPA.
+Both the Discover it® Student Cash Back and Discover it® Student chrome cards come with a great way to maximize rewards: New cardholders will get Cashback Match at the end of their first year.

 Like all secured cards, the Discover it® Secured Credit Card requires a security deposit as collateral, which will serve as your credit limit.
 The minimum is $200.
 Your security deposit is refundable, and Discover also gives you a path to graduate to an unsecured card.

 Another thing that’s special about this card?
 It has rewards, which is pretty rare for a secured card.
 You’ll earn 2% cash back on up to $1,000 in purchases at gas stations and restaurants each quarter (then 1%), plus 1% cash back on all other purchases.

 How we picked these cards